This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 Sometimes drives may plug and play.
-On a windows machine running VirtualBox, no such luck.
+On a Windows machine running VirtualBox, no such luck.
 There’s work to do.
-I struggled for a long time figuring this out so read carefully and don’t suffer like I did.
+I struggled for a long time figuring this out so read carefully and don’t suffer as I did.

 Plug in the drive.
 It’s just not going to work.